ashwani-rathee/SinFork/README.md

 # Requirements

-To run this tool you'll need Python 3.
+To run this tool you'll need Python 3 and packages meintioned in requirements mentioned in requirements.txt.
 Download Python at https://www.python.org/downloads/.

 Also, if you do not have some of the python packages needed a pip command will be executed, so I strongly recommend to have pip installed.
 Installation guide at https://pip.pypa.io/en/stable/installing/.
 # How to use